responsivedev/responsive-docs/README.md

 # Responsive Documentation

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator, and is hosted on Netlify.
+This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator, and is hosted on Vercel.

 ### Installation